-The Trump Admin Won't Renew A Program To Fight Domestic Terrorism, Report Says
+The Trump Admin Is Reportedly Cancelling A Program To Fight Domestic Terrorism

 The days following mass violence, like the attack on a synagogue in Pittsburgh the weekend of Oct.
 27, are sensitive, with many Americans looking to public leaders for answers and comfort.
 Unfortunately, this move probably won't help.
 According to an Oct.
 31 report from NBC News, the Trump administration reportedly won't renew a program to fight domestic terrorism.
 Elite Daily reached out to the Department of Homeland Security, which oversees the program, for further comment but did not immediately hear back.